 Some people can’t live without hot sauce, made from chili peppers and other ingredients.
 Spicy sauce lovers will put it on everything from eggs to sandwiches to steak.
 National Hot Sauce Day, on January 22, is an excellent opportunity to show your appreciation for your favorite hot sauce.
 They come in a variety of styles, usually based on regionally available ingredients.
 They’re also a staple in the culinary cultures of many countries throughout the world.

-National Hot Sauce Day - History
+National Hot Sauce Day timeline

 Super Bowl ad